hydroflame521/StateFarmClient/README.md

 Now you are ready to install StateFarm Client:

-3. Go to the releases tab of this GitHub or download the latest client release from the discord server (listed above in this description).
+3. Go to the Github repository and download/copy [StateFarmClient.js](https://github.com/Hydroflame522/StateFarmClient/blob/main/StateFarmClient.js).
+4. **Or** visit to the [Greasyfork script](https://greasyfork.org/en/scripts/482982-statefarm-client-v3).

-4. Download the client and install it into Tampermonkey.
+5. Download the client and install it into your userscript manager of choice.

 You are done with installation!